 Even better, I’m loving the added volume I’m getting without all that unseen product build-up weighing hair down.

 The price is pretty steep though (although the jar size is at least very generous).
 So for a cheaper dupe- and to turn any shampoo or body wash into a scrub- I sometimes just add a small amount of brown sugar to my products instead.

-Great for: Lovers of a luxury scrub (or floral scented products) and product junkies who want a thorough scalp cleanse.
-Also for gifts since I can’t imagine anyone not being please to receive this.
+Great for: Lovers of a luxury scrub (or floral-scented products) and product junkies who want a thorough scalp cleanse.
+Also for gifts since I can’t imagine anyone not being pleased to receive this.

 Not-so-great for: Those with a sensitivity to perfumed products might prefer something with a more natural fragrance, while oily hair types may not enjoy the slight residue here.